theMaker-EnvData/AQAIE/README.md

 ### 1. Baseline: End-to-End Forecasting

-The project began with a straightforward adaptation of recent end-to-end forecasting architectures such as Aardvark Weather [1].
+The initial baseline was motivated by recent advances in end-to-end, data-driven weather forecasting systems.
+Aardvark Weather [1] demonstrated an observation-driven forecasting framework that reduces dependence on traditional numerical weather prediction components by directly learning from heterogeneous observational inputs.
+Pangu-Weather [2] introduced a hierarchical multi-step forecasting architecture based on temporal aggregation, where forecasts at multiple lead times are constructed through structured intermediate representations rather than naive step-by-step autoregressive rollouts.

-A U-Net backbone consumed meteorological inputs, static features, and station observations, producing direct multi-horizon forecasts following the philosophy of Pangu-Weather [2].
+Following these ideas, a U-Net backbone was designed to consume meteorological inputs, static features, and station observations, producing multi-horizon forecasts in a single forward pass.
+A direct multi-horizon decoding strategy was adopted instead of iterative temporal rollout, motivated by two considerations in the sparse-observation setting: (1) error propagation in iterative forecasting is amplified when supervision is available only at irregular station locations, and (2) computational efficiency is important for potential deployment under constrained hardware settings.

-While this approach produced reasonable station-level predictions, it struggled to construct physically plausible spatial fields away from observation locations.
+While this approach achieved reasonable station-level predictive performance, it struggled to generate physically consistent spatial fields away from observation locations due to limited spatial supervision and weak inductive bias over continuous fields.

 ---